Choose Love (film)

 Choose Love is a 2023 interactive romantic comedy film on streaming service Netflix.
 Viewers make choices for the main character Cami, portrayed by Laura Marano, as she questions her relationship with her partner Paul when two other men enter her life.
-It was released on August 31, 2023 and was made unavailable on December 1, 2024.
+It was released on August 31, 2023, but was removed from Netflix's catalogue on December 1, 2024.
 It received a generally negative reception.

 Description

 Cami's happy relationship with her boyfriend Paul is disrupted when two other men enter her life: her first partner Jack and British rockstar Rex.
 Viewers are given choices for Cami to make, which affect the future of the story.
 For example, on the first such occasion, Cami is getting a tarot card reading, and the audience is to choose whether she wants to hear the 'good news' or 'bad news' first.
 The choices are sometimes initiated by Cami's breaking the fourth wall to directly address the audience.
 The film is designed such that, after making a choice and seeing the result, the audience may go back and make a different choice, yielding a different result.

 The film has six possible endings that branch from viewer decisions: